- Places to Explore

 - German Phrases

-The state capital, Kiel, is known throughout Europe for the annual Kieler Woche, a regatta that attracts hundreds of boats from around the world.
+The state capital of Schleswig-Holstein, Kiel, is known throughout Europe for the annual Kieler Woche, a regatta that attracts hundreds of boats from around the world.
 Despite the many wharves and industries concentrated in Kiel, the Kieler Föhrde (Bay of Kiel) has remained mostly unspoiled.
 Unfortunately, this cannot be said about the city itself.
 Because of Kiel's strategic significance during World War II—it served as the main German submarine base—the historic city, founded more than 750 years ago, was completely destroyed.
 Sadly, due to the modern reconstruction of the city, there is no real reason to spend more than half a day in Kiel.

 Kiel at a Glance